 By MICK ROBERTS ©

-WHILE my wife ran a few errands, I waited over a schooner of Reschs at the White Horse Hotel on Crown Street, Surry Hills.
+WHILE my wife ran a few errands, I waited over a schooner of Resch’s at the White Horse Hotel on Crown Street, Surry Hills, Sydney.

 Pulling-up a bar stool, I noticed sitting beside my beer, a tip jar, with a clever spruik for my loose change.
-Pinned to a tiny tin bucket was a pretty-good likeness of US president Obama, with the slogan: “WE DO NOT FEAR CHANGE”.
+The year was 2016, and pinned to a tiny tin bucket was a pretty-good likeness of the US president Barack Obama, with the clever slogan: “WE DO NOT FEAR CHANGE”.
 It got me thinking.